On this page

 Children and young people can shift back and forth along the continuum

 Within the scope of your role as an educator, it’s important to be aware of changes in children and young people’s behaviour and emotions.
-This can help you identify and promote opportunities to enhance their social, emotional and academic development.
+This can help you identify and promote opportunities to enhance their social, emotional and educational development.

 Some children and young people may demonstrate changes in their relationships, behaviour and learning.
 These changes suggest they may be in, or are moving towards, the severely impacting end of the continuum.